aurora borealis: the northern lights

-The Best way to see the Aurora Borealis is by seeking the Northern Lights.
+The Best way to see the Aurora Borealis is by seeking the Northern Lights in one of remote places in northern Europe, Canada, or the United States.
 Although there is an aurora borealis that occurs in both the northern and southern hemispheres, the southern hemisphere locations are much more challenging.